Woman stopped to help pregnant homeless teen. Her generosity didn't end there

 This woman (left) helped Jami Curtis (right), a pregnant homeless teen get back on her feet!
 The exclusive, heart warming story tonight at 11 on @wsbtv pic.twitter.com/AlgmqFGKVf— Lauren Davis (@LaurenDavisWSB) November 24, 2019

+Szabo checks on Curtis several times a day to make sure she is doing well.

+“We talk to her in a big way about future, so she knows what’s happening is only the beginning of a beautiful new journey.”

+Curtis has a job interview set up for Tuesday.
 A link to help Curtis has been set up through the nonprofit Online Discipleship for Women.

 © 2019 Cox Media Group.